BattMoTeam/BattMo/Documentation/JOSS/paper.md

 # Summary

-New high-performance battery designs are essential to achieve the goals of the electric energy transition.
-Across the industrial landscape, companies are adopting battery systems with ever increasing requirements for performance, lifetime, and cost.
-Market demand for batteries is projected to reach 390 GWh/year in 2030, and is growing so quickly that it may strain global supply chains.
-At the same time, research institutions are generating an abundance of data and new modelling approaches in the pursuit of novel battery materials and chemistries.
-Developing rigorous digital workflows can help industrial and research institutions reduce the need for costly physical prototyping and derive greater insight and knowledge from their data.

 This paper presents the Battery Modelling Toolbox (BattMo), a flexible finite volume continuum modelling framework for simulating the performance of electrochemical cells.
 BattMo can quickly setup and solve models for a variety of battery chemistries, even considering complex designs like cylindical and prismatic cell jelly rolls.

-Furthermore, the parameter and result files are supplemented by annotated metadata using the Battery Interface Ontology (BattINFO) to support semantic interoperability in accordance with the FAIR principles.
+The simulation input parameters, including the material parameters and geometric descriptions, are specified through json schemas.
+In this respect, we follow the guidelines of the Battery Interface Ontology (BattINFO) to support semantic interoperability in accordance with the FAIR principles.

+The Doyle-Fuller-Newman (DFN) [@Doyle1993ModelingCell] approach is used as a base model.
+We include fully coupled thermal simulations.
+It is possible to include degradation mechanisms such as SEI layer growth) and the use of composite material, such as a mixture of Silicon and graphite.

+The models are setup in a hierarchical way, for clarity and modularity.
+Each model corresponds to a computational graph, which indroduces a set of variables (the nodes) and functional relationship (the edges).
+This design enables the flexibility for changing and designing new models.
+This flexibility is also illustrated in the implementation of an electrolyser model.

+The solver in BattMo uses automatic differentiation and support adjoint computation.
+We can therefore computute the derivative of objective functions with respect to all parameters in a very efficient way.
+Gradient-based optimization routine can be used to compute parameters from experimental data by minimizing the difference between observed and predicted results.

 # Statement of need

+New high-performance battery designs are essential to achieve the goals of the electric energy transition.
+Developing rigorous digital workflows can help industrial and research institutions reduce the need for costly physical prototyping and derive greater insight and knowledge from their data.

+There is a clear need for a battery modelling framework which can be adapted for both Li-ion and post-Li-ion technologies and can simulate the performance of battery cells in full three-dimensional designs.
 Recently, a variety of open-source battery modelling codes have been released including PyBaMM [@sulzer2021python], cideMOD [@CiriaAylagas2022], LIONSIMBA [@torchio2016lionsimba], PETLion [@Berliner_2021], and MPET, among others.
 These open-source modelling frameworks help the battery community reduce the cost of model development and help ensure the validity and the reproducibility of findings.

-There is a clear need for a battery modelling framework which can be adapted for both Li-ion and post-Li-ion technologies and can simulate the performance of battery cells in full three-dimensional designs.
-Some initial steps in this direction have been taken.
-PyBaMM includes a lead-acid battery extension for a python-based P2D framework, while cideMOD utilizes the Fenics finite element package to simulate Li-ion pouch cells in 3D.

-Flexible and adaptable modelling frameworks are a connerstone of battery digitalization.
-High-quality battery models can be labor-intensive to develop from scratch.

-Optimization and calibration is important and difficult.
-It has been a problem for the physic-based model.
+BattMo prolongs this effort by supporting fully 3D geometry and includes the possibility to easily modify the underlying equations.
+We provide a library of standard battery geometry which is parameterize.
+Design optimization can also be done on the geometry, which is an essential part of the design.

+A challenge for physically based model for battery is the difficulty to calibrate the parameters.
+With an adjoint-based approach, we can effectively calibrate the models from experiments in a reasonable computationtime.

 # Functionality overview

 The default and easiest way to send the input parameters for the simulator is by using a json file.
 The json format is a text based format, which means that the file can be read directly by the user and easily modify.
 The keywords used in a BattMo json input file are all specified through a set of Json schema.
 The keywords provide

 - Standard data input (json based with schema)
 - Library of battery format (to be extended)